CDRT/mk_docs/docs/ref/bios/settings/thinkstation/security.md

 <details><summary>Set Strong Password</summary>

+!!! info ""
-!> Affects: <br> - Supervisor Password <br> - System Management Password <br> - Power-On password <br> - Hard Disk password
+    Affects: <br> - Supervisor Password <br> - System Management Password <br> - Power-On password <br> - Hard Disk password

+!!! info ""
-?> For a strong password, length must <br> - be equal to or more than 8 characters <br> - include at least one uppercase character, one lowercase character and one number.
+    For a strong password, length must <br> - be equal to or more than 8 characters <br> - include at least one uppercase character, one lowercase character and one number.

+!!! info ""
-?> Otherwise, minimum length depends on the minimum password length setting.
+    Otherwise, minimum length depends on the minimum password length setting.

 Options: